fiduh/k8s/eksctl/README.md

 kubectl get pods,svc -n $APP_NAMESPACE
 ```

-## Directing external user traffic to the application running in the cluster.
+## Directing external user (Client) traffic to the application running in the cluster.

 ## Service Networking

-#### Gateway API (Cilium implementation) (North/South Traffic) - Routes traffic into the cluster from AWS API Gateway.
+#### Gateway API (Cilium implementation) (North/South Traffic) Egress/Ingress - Routes traffic into the cluster from AWS API Gateway.
 This creates a LoadBalancer Service that provisions an internal NLB to accept traffic from API Gateway via VPC link.

 > [!IMPORTANT]
 > Only when using standard mode